 - Lotus Seed Dessert: Lotus seeds are a popular ingredient in sweets and herbal desserts.
 You can make a simple sweet syrup by boiling water with sugar, brown sugar or rock sugar, then add boiled lotus seeds to the syrup.
 Simply enhance the flavor by adding other ingredients such as red dates, lychee or longan.
 Always remember to add the boiled lotus seeds after the other ingredients are cooked and the water is boiling.

-- Candied lotus seeds: Vietnamese people often enjoy candied lotus seeds as a traditional treat during the Lunar New Year holiday.
-To make them, they simmer lotus seeds with sugar syrup in a 1:1 ratio until they become dry with a sugar coat outside each lotus seed.
+- Candied lotus seeds: Vietnamese and Chinese people often savor candied lotus seeds as a traditional treat during the Lunar New Year holiday.
+To prepare them, they simmer lotus seeds with sugar in a 1:1 ratio until they become dry with a sugary coating on the outside of each lotus seed.
 These candied lotus seeds make for a delightful snack or gift.

 - Lotus Seeds Paste as a Filling for Cakes: Lotus Seeds Paste is a traditional filling in China and used to be considered as a luxurious ingredient.
 The popular dishes with Lotus Seeds Paste are mooncake, snow skin mooncake, lotus seed bun or dimsum.